rtlee9/rtlee9.github.io/_posts/2018-02-11-Look-before-you-scrape.md

     ]
 {% endhighlight %}

-Note there are three steps here, each of which involves significant computational time or developer time:
+Note there are three steps here, each of which involves significant execution time or development time:

 1. request HTML: takes about 1.2 seconds response time
 2. extract relevant content from HTML: takes about 0.6 seconds execution time